Who speaks English?

 Shanghai → Water Towns → Suzhou → Shanghai

 This tour includes all of the major destinations along the Yangtze River Delta.
-Your trip will start and end at Shanghai's Pudong Airport and even includes a ride on the fastest train in the world, the Maglev, which connects the airport to the city.
+Your trip will start and end at Shanghai's Pudong Airport.
 The river running through the center of Shanghai is more than just a pretty sight.
-The name ‘The Bund’ refers to the historic row of banks...
+The name ‘The Bund’ refers to the historic row of banks built before World War II by the foreign powers of the time.
+On the opposite side of the river is Pudong...